mudassar2145432/TechHubTasks/Mass-email-system/README.md

 AWS CLI installed & configured

-Email verified in Amazon SES (if in sandbox mode)
+Email verified in Amazon SES (if you're in sandbox mode)

 Steps: